UncleUncleRj/SC4-3DMouseCam/docs/native-ui-research.md

 ## Calling-convention and SDK hazards

 SC4 is a 32-bit application, so a wrong calling convention or virtual signature corrupts the stack immediately.
 Debug builds report this as `_RTC_CheckEsp`; release builds may simply crash.
+Free functions in the Windows executable commonly use `__cdecl`; class methods reached through vtables commonly use `__thiscall`.
+Validate each non-SDK entry point and vtable slot against the target Windows executable before use.

 Startup popup wrapper: